Payment protection insurance (PPI) was usually sold with products that you need to make repayments on, like a loan

 PPI was designed to cover repayments in certain circumstances where you couldn’t make them yourself.
 These include if you were made redundant or couldn’t work due to an accident, illness, disability or death.

 As many as 64 million PPI policies have been sold in the UK, mostly between 1990 and 2010, some as far back as the 1970s.

 But we found that PPI was often mis-sold.
 More than £33bn has already been paid back to people who complained about the sale of PPI.

 If you had PPI you can complain yourself – for free – and claim back money you’ve paid for the policy or policies.
 By complaining yourself, you can avoid paying a claims company.

 Products sold with PPI

 You might have had PPI if you’ve taken out or used loan or credit products, such as:

-- loan – this includes personal loans and business loans
+- loan – this includes personal loans, business loans and student loans

 - credit card